tech-explorer-riyaaa/E-commerce-Website-Prototype/README.md

 # E-commerce-Website-Prototype

 This project is a prototype of an E-commerce website, inspired by H&M's website design.
 It is developed using HTML, CSS, Bootstrap, JavaScript, and jQuery.
-The prototype is responsive, interactive, and includes features like modals, forms, carousel, embedded video, pictures, hyperlinks, buttons and interconnected web pages.
+The prototype is interactive, and includes features like modals, forms, carousel, embedded video, pictures, hyperlinks, buttons and interconnected web pages.
+Note: It's not responsive. 🛍️💻

 ## Table of Contents